Genez-io/genezio-landing-page/deployment-platform/content/posts/best_nextjs_hosting_platforms_for_2024.md

 Vercel remains the go-to platform for many Next.js developers due to its unparalleled integration, robust feature set, and proven track record.
 If you prioritize a seamless Next.js experience and are willing to invest in a comprehensive platform, Vercel is a worthy contender.

-However, if you're seeking a more cost-effective solution, especially for smaller projects or startups, it's worth exploring other options like {{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} , which offers comparable performance and developer experience at a fraction of the cost.
+However, if you're seeking a more cost-effective solution, especially for smaller projects or startups, it's worth exploring other options like {{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} , which offers comparable performance and developer experience at a fraction of the cost.

 ## The jamstack hosting powerhouse